ashton314/slt-git-manual/proposal_v1.md

 4. Make build scripts to deploy the code to an environment of our selection.

-   Laravel makes deploying to different environmenets extremely easy.
+   Laravel makes deploying to different environments extremely easy.

    With a Makefile, targets like `deploy-dev` and `deploy-prod` can make deployment painless.

 ### Why? ###